Blckvia/users-api/README.md

 ### How to run project:

-1. In the project directory, you need to go to:<br> `server/util/database.js` <br>and fill your database settings to connect. <br>2.
+1. In the project directory, you need to go to:<br> `server/util/database.js`  and fill your database settings to connect. <br>2.
 After that you can run the server:

 ### `npm start`